Photographer and Forest Advocate

 -Amount of work involved for me to provide the image

-If images are small enough files, up to about 5 megabytes, and are in the form of jpeg files, I can send them as email attachments.
-Larger images, up to 2 Gb, can be sent with sprend.com.
-If I have to put them on a disk, and use mail or courier, I charge a shipping fee.
+If images are small enough files, up to about 8 megabytes, and are in the form of jpeg files, I can send them as email attachments.
+Larger images, up to 2 Gb, can be sent by using an upload/download website.
+If I have to put them on a disk, and use mail or a courier service, I charge a shipping fee.

 I give discounts for quantity.
 If you are interested in a particular subject and if I have alternate versions of a photo that's on the website, I'd be happy to send low-resolution alternates as email attachments for $10 each.
 To find out what would apply to your situation, please contact me at email@example.com.